-To adjust the view in relation to a reference area or an object, use the level grid in combination with a mechanical adjustment of the camera.
+To adjust the view in relation to a reference area or an object, use the level grid in combination with remote adjustment of the camera.

-1. Go to Video > Image > and click
+1. Go to Video > Image > and click A.

-- Click to show the level grid. - Adjust the camera mechanically until the position of the reference area or the object is aligned with the level grid.
+- 2. Click to show the level grid. - 3.
+Adjust the camera using the PTR functionality until the position of the reference area or the object is aligned with the level grid.